 The settings above can be a bit confusing.
-If you're feeling overwhelmed, looking at the settings for the suggestions that ship with Rock can help reduce this confusion.
+If you're feeling overwhelmed, looking at the settings for the current suggestions can help reduce this confusion.

 Strategies for Blended Families

 Families come in all shapes and sizes.
 Managing the complexities of relationships, whether in real life or a database, can be complicated.
 Luckily, Rock is very flexible.
 Below we discuss some of the options for entering blended families.